lextoumbourou/notes/notes/reference/papers/high-fidelity-audio-compression-with-improved-rvqgan.md

 ## Main Contributions

-The authors use a encoder/decoder convolution architecture with [Residual Vector Quantization](../../permanent/residual-vector-quantization.md), which was originally used in [SoundStream](../../../../permanent/soundstream.md) and later [Encodec](../../../../permanent/encodec.md).
+The authors use a encoder/decoder convolution architecture with [Residual Vector Quantisation](../../permanent/residual-vector-quantization.md), which was originally used in [SoundStream](../../../../permanent/soundstream.md) and later [Encodec](../../../../permanent/encodec.md).
 The architecture is called Improved RVQGAN, although it's commonly referred to as DAC, based on the repository name.

 Improved RVQGAN makes these architectural and training improvements:

-* Replace [Leaky ReLU](../../permanent/leaky-relu.md) with the [Snake Activation Function](../../permanent/snake-activation-function.md) throughout the network: ```nn.LeakyReLU(0.1)``` -> ```Snake1d()```.
+* Replace [Leaky ReLU](../../permanent/leaky-relu.md) with the [Snake Activation Function](../../permanent/snake-activation-function.md) which is helps to with the periodic nature of audio.
-* Perform nearest neighbour lookup for codes in low-dimensional space by factorising vectors before performing query.
-They also run codes and vector through L2 normalisation.
-These ideas come from [Improved VQGAN](../../../../permanent/improved-vqgan.md) image model.
+* Two changes to Vector Quantisation operation based on ideas from [Improved VQGAN](../../../../permanent/improved-vqgan.md):
+    * Project the query embedding into low-dimensional space before performing the nearest neighbour lookup for codes (64d to 8d), this decouples code lookup and code embedding.
+We can think of it as using the principle components to do the lookup.

+      ```python
+      input_dim = 64
+      codebook_dim = 8
+      in_proj = WNConv1d(input_dim, codebook_dim, kernel_size=1)

+      # in forward pass:
+      z_e = self.in_proj(z)
+      ```

+    * L2-normalisation of encoded and codebook vectors, converting lookup from euclidean distance to cosine similarity.
 * The original RVQ proposal includes codebook dropout, so the model is sometimes reconstructing audio using only some of the codebooks.
 They found this hurts the model performance when using all codebooks, so they only do this 50% of the time.
 * For the discriminator they use a Multi-Scale Time-Frequency Spectrogram Discriminator
 * They continue to use multiple loss functions, but include multi-scale mel loss.